Yan'an Rectification Movement: Background

 In the 1930s the remote region of Yan'an had not experienced the same turmoil and hostilities as other mainland territories.
 Situated in northwest China, the area was also difficult to attack.
 CCP members mostly arrived there after the Long March (1934–1935).
 The area was known as a territory of camaraderie without corruption, though the Rectification Movement essentially changed everything.

-According to official CCP sources, the purpose of the Rectification Campaign was to give a basic grounding in the Marxist theory, and Leninist principles of party organization to the thousands of new members who had joined the CCP during its expansion after 1937.
-A second, equally important aspect of the movement was the elimination of the blind imitation of Soviet models, obedience to Soviet directives (mostly communicated to China via the Comintern), and "empiricism".
+The movement sought to eliminate ideological differences between cadres and intellectuals and to mold them into socialist new men.
+According to official CCP sources, the purpose of the Rectification Campaign was to give a basic grounding in the Marxist theory and Leninist principles of party organization to the thousands of new members who had joined the CCP during its expansion after 1937.
+A second, equally important aspect of the movement was the elimination of the blind imitation of Soviet models, obedience to Soviet directives (mostly communicated to China via the Communist International), and "empiricism".
 Mao emphasized that the campaign aimed at "rectifying mistaken ideas" and not the people who held them.

-Modern research by Chinese and Western scholars, in particular the interpretation of Professor Gao Hua in his work "How Did The Red Sun Rise: The Cause And Effect Of Zhengfeng In Yan'an", have focused on the political nature of the Rectification Movement.
-Modern scholars have increasingly viewed the movement as being initiated by Mao in order to ensure his status as paramount leader of the CCP.
-Most historical sources refer to multiple phases of "rectification", often with inconsistent names and imprecise start and end times.
+Modern research by Chinese and Western scholars, in particular the interpretation of history professor Gao Hua in his work How the Red Sun Rose: The Origins and Development of the Yan'an Rectification Movement, 1930–1945, have focused on the political nature of the Rectification Movement.
+According to Gao, the Rectification Movement had four purposes:

-Throughout the Rectification Campaign, Yan'an was not seriously threatened by either the Japanese or the Nationalists.
-With the Soviets at war with Nazi Germany and unable to intervene, Mao seized the opportunity in Yan'an to "go to work" on his Party and "mold it into an unquestioning machine" in preparation for the all-out civil war against the Nationalists under Chiang Kai-shek that was expected to follow the defeat of the Japanese.
-(This is according to Jung Chang and Jon Halliday, whose treatment of Mao has been regarded as flawed by some China scholars.)